 What is the most impressive, is the mechanical Anti-Dive system.
 Designed by the builders… I’ve never seen anything like this connected with modern forks.
 I need to find out more about this type of modifications:)

 What I would change is the rear end.
-Since the front is full-on performance setup – I’d go for something more fitting regarding the rear end, meaning modern aluminium swingarm and piggyback shocks.
+Since the front is full-on performance setup – I’d go for something more fitting regarding the back end, meaning modern aluminium swingarm and piggyback shocks.